Bundle Adjustment in the Eager Mode: Minimum Runnable Code

-Due to the minimal changes in API usages, the users can re-use the same code style of dense LM provided by PyPose \cite{wang2023pypose} for our new sparse LM.
+To illustrate the practical usage of our framework, we provide a concrete implementation of BA in the eager mode.
+We emphasize that, despite the sophisticated backend mechanisms introduced in the previous sections, the user-facing API remains simple and intuitive.
+Due to the minimal changes in API usage, users can re-use the same code style of dense LM provided by PyPose \cite{wang2023pypose} for our new sparse LM.
 A minimum runnable code example for BA in the eager mode with 1 camera and 8 points is listed below.
-To automatically balance the convergence rate and stability, a trust region strategy \texttt{TrustRegion} \cite{trust-region} can be applied to dynamically adjust the damping factor $\lambda$.
+The \texttt{pp.Parameter} wrapper (line 12-13) enables our sparsity-aware AutoDiff by automatically tracing tensor indexing operations to determine the Jacobian sparsity pattern, as described in \sref{sec:autodiff}.
+The \texttt{psjac} decorator marks the batched residual function as independently applied to each batch sample, accelerating sparse Jacobian tracing and assembly without changing the function behavior.
+The index tensors \texttt{cidx} and \texttt{pidx} (line 16-17) specify camera-to-observation and point-to-observation correspondences, respectively, which are used to replicate parameters for batched residual computation as described in \sref{sec:forward_pass}.
+Specifically, \texttt{cidx[k]} indicates the camera ID that observes the $k$-th observation, and \texttt{pidx[k]} indicates the 3D point ID corresponding to the $k$-th observation.
+To automatically balance the convergence rate and stability, a trust region strategy \texttt{TrustRegion} (line 32) in \cite{wang2023pypose} can be applied to dynamically adjust the damping factor $\lambda$ based on the ratio between actual and predicted loss reduction.